even4void/aliquote/content/post/practical-and-modern-vim.md

 > Our work is repetitive by nature.
 Whether we’re making the same small change in several places or moving around between similar regions of a document, we repeat many actions.
 Anything that can streamline a repetitive workflow will save our time multifold.
 Vim is optimized for repetition.
 Its efficiency stems from the way it tracks our most recent actions.
 We can always replay the last change with a single keystroke.
 Powerful as this sounds, it’s useless unless we learn to craft our actions so that they perform a useful unit of work when replayed.
 Mastering this concept is the key to becoming effective with Vim.

-The author also discusses Ex commands.
+Drew Neil also discusses Ex commands.
 They may seem arcane, except for heavy Sed users, but they prove very useful in case you don't want to jump to the region or line of interest and just apply a command right from your insertion point.
+There's a lot going on in this chapter, including calling external programs or interacting with the shell.
+Since I mostly use the built-in Neovim terminal, I don't rely much on those features (besides `:sort`), but it's good to know there are so many possibilities available within a few keystrokes.